Omni-guides/Tuxborn/README-New.md

 # Conclusion and Thanks

-Omni and Ouroboros would like to thank the entire Wabbajack community for being so awesome, but with a special mention for Althro, Cacophony, Arnold, Foamimi, colinswrath, Diana TES GotH, Styyx and Zooey, who have been a great help in us getting this far.
+Omni and Ouroboros would like to thank the entire Wabbajack community for being so awesome, but with a special mention for Althro, Cacophony, Arnold, Foamimi, colinswrath, Diana TES GotH, Styyx, Zooey and annathepiper, who have been a great help in us getting this far.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ouruboros)